YonghaoXu/SEANet/README.md

-# Hyperspectral Image Classification via a Random Patches Network
+# Self-Ensembling Attention Networks: Addressing Domain Shift for Semantic Segmentation

-Matlab implementation of our method for hyperspectral image classification.
+Pytorch implementation of our method for domain adaptation in semantic segmentation task.

 ![](Figure/Framework.jpg)